RashSR/Query-Enabled-Annotation-Framework-for-Text-Processing/README.md

 Similar to the Profile view, you can select each author individually to view their collected metrics.

+A toggle is available to switch how metrics are displayed, either per message or normalized per 100 words.

 ![Metrics View](images/metrics_view.png)

 ### Settings
 *Route: (`/settings`)*

 Currently in development.
 In the future, this will allow customization of font and color.